-3.1.3 Aerodrome Control Rating
+3.1.3.
+Aerodrome Control Visual Rating (ADV)

-- 3.1.3.1 An aerodrome control rating authorises the holder of the rating to provide, or supervise the provision of, such aerodrome control services, for such aerodromes, as are specified for endorsements also annotated on the licence. - 3.1.3.2 The holder of an aerodrome control rating must have: - (a) demonstrated a level of knowledge in at least the following subjects to the extent that they affect the area of responsibility: - (i) aerodrome layout; physical characteristics and visual aids; - (ii) airspace structure; - (iii) applicable rules, procedures and sources of information; - (iv) air navigation facilities;
+- 3.1.3.1 An aerodrome control visual rating authorises the holder of the rating to provide, or supervise the provision of, such aerodrome control services, for such aerodromes, as are specified on the licence. - 3.1.3.2 The holder of an aerodrome control visual rating must have: - (a) demonstrated a level of knowledge in at least the following subjects to the extent that they affect the area of responsibility: - (i) aerodrome layout; physical characteristics and visual aids; - (ii) airspace structure; - (iii) applicable rules, procedures and sources of information; - (iv) air navigation facilities; air traffic control equipment and its use; - (v) terrain and prominent landmarks; - (vi) characteristics of air traffic; - (vii) weather phenomena; - (viii) emergency and search and rescue plans; and - (b) Fulfilled the requirements for the award of an associated ATC Endorsement as specified in Section 3.1.9.